 💡 Ours is the first age in recorded history where we all record history using the same tool.

-When you build digital temples no-one controls, then commerce and communion need not be different.
+When you build digital temples no-one controls, then commerce and communion need not be at odds.
 Faith and finance (and every fiction between) are a reflection of one reality.
 There is no separation between these activities, bar that which we create for ourselves.

-Similarly, the meaning of dīn in Arabic is one's life-transaction.
+Keeping with this linguistic thread, the meaning of dīn in Arabic is one's life-transaction.
 In the original Aramaic, The Lord's Prayer reads, "Forgive us our debts, as we forgive those who are indebted to us."
 The root of the life we are given is a debt upon us.
-The highest response possible is to forgive others and repay your share.
+The highest response possible is to forgive others and pay forward your share.

-For too long the means of repayment, the means of expressing our gifts in ways which are valuable and which create more value for those around us, have been owned by temple authorities.
-We now have the opportunity to create more consciously the times in which we live and engineer valuable stories which are not owned by one person or group; in the same way that no-one owns the meaning of words.
+For too long the means of payment, the means of expressing our gifts in ways which are valuable and which create more value for those around us, have been owned by temple authorities.
+We now have the opportunity to create more consciously the times in which we live and engineer valuable stories which are not owned by one person or group; just as no-one owns the meaning of words.

 What will you use this technology to say?

 Prompt: Faith and finance are not separate activities.
 For instance, the Latin root of the word "religion" originally meant what?